Reading Theatre demo

 • Students "perform" by reading stories aloud.
 They do so without costumes or props.
 Their expression and delivery is the main thing.
 So they have to read well.

-• Children are ‘tricked’ into a lot of re-reading, which is a key factor in developing fluency.
-Increased fluency = increased comprehension / understanding of what is being read.
-Greatly helps academics as they grow older!
+• Children are "tricked" into a lot of re-reading, which is a key factor in developing fluency.
+Increased fluency = increased comprehension and understanding of what is being read.
+This greatly helps as they grow older!

-• Safe, known setting (classroom) and somewhat known audience (classmates + parents) so few jitters only!
-No risk for the students to fail on stage as no memorization is needed.
+• Safe, known setting (classroom) and somewhat known audience (classmates and parents) — so few jitters only!
+No risk for the students to fail on stage as no memorisation is needed.
 A great way to start the public speaking journey!

 • Creates confidence and improves the self-image of students at such an early age!